 Price: FREE.
 Runs on the same RTX 5090 as Qwen3.

-Pat's take: I've built 14 styles in my "Style Lab" — each trained on specific aesthetics via LoRA fine-tuning.
+Pat’s take: I’ve built 14 styles in my “Style Lab,” each trained on a specific aesthetic via LoRA fine-tuning.
 Last month I generated featured images for 50+ blog posts.
-Through Midjourney, that's $30+ and hours of prompting.
-Through my setup, it's free and largely automated within the publishing pipeline.
-The learning curve is real — budget a weekend for ComfyUI.
-But once set up, you'll never pay per-image again.
+Through Midjourney that’s $30+ and hours of prompting; through my setup it’s free and largely automated inside the publishing pipeline.
+The learning curve is real — budget a weekend for ComfyUI — but once set up you never pay per image again, and in my workflow it took over the routine design work I used to send out.

 Rating: 5/5